-Currently TARA is a daily charter vessel taking passengers for two hour excursions from Tribeca, NYC to the Statue of Liberty.
-Since Tribeca Sailing has been in business she has had over 4,000 people cross her decks.
-If you pass by North Cove Marina you won’t have to look hard to find the prettiest girl in NY Harbor.
+Currently TARA is a daily charter vessel taking passengers for two hour excursions from North Cove Marina in Battery Park City, to the Statue of Liberty.
+Since Tribeca Sailing has been in business she has had over 7,000 people cross her decks.
+If you pass by North Cove Marina in Brookfield Place you won’t have to look hard to find the prettiest girl in NY Harbor.

 One fun note, her mast was pulled for replacement December 2014 where I found a 1921 silver dollar placed at the base for good luck.
 It was put back where I found it when her mast was re-stepped back in the spring of 2015.

 2018 Update: Tara has just had a major refit of her toe rail.
 Jagger’s Boatworks just installed a new teak toe rail replacing the old rotting mahogany rail.
 I was sorry to see the beautiful mahogany rail go but mahogany is not the best choice for a marine environment and kept rotting away in sections.
 Dave Jagger’s found some old growth teak from the 1960’s which has a tighter grain then the teak available today.
 This tighter grain will allow this wood to last forever with proper care.
 Using Allwood MA, we gave the rail 9 coats of varnish.
 Allwood MA has excellent UV protection and will allow the varnish to last up to 5 years when it will be necessary to put two more coats to keep the shine.
 David Jagger is a true artist with wood and the end result is museum quality.